GanQiaoUC/Socio-cognitive_AWE/README.md

 # Socio-cognitive_AWE

-This repository contains scripts and data for our EMNLP paper.
+This repository contains scripts and data for our Education and Information Technologies paper.
 Additional project details will be shared after the review process is complete.